Rajpratik71/linux-manPages/pbmtocmuwm.md

 pbmtocmuwm(1)                                                                           General Commands Manual                                                                          pbmtocmuwm(1)

 NAME
-       pbmtocmuwm  - convert a portable bitmap into a CMU window manager bit‐ map
+       pbmtocmuwm - convert a portable bitmap into a CMU window manager bitmap

 SYNOPSIS
        pbmtocmuwm [pbmfile]

 DESCRIPTION
        Reads a portable bitmap as input.
-Produces a CMU window manager  bit‐ map as output.
+Produces a CMU window manager bitmap as output.

 SEE ALSO
        cmuwmtopbm(1), pbm(5)